kurtbuilds/render/README.md

 # Render

-This tool sends API actions to Render.com from the command line.
-Right now it only supports triggering deploys (useful for monorepos) and updating the environment.
+This is a CLI tool for Render.com actions.
+Right now it only supports triggering deploys (useful for monorepos) and updating a service environment environment.

 Pull Requests and formal adoption by the render.com team are more than welcome and will be responded to fairly quickly.